Coderad32/ADMesh/README.md

 software update for software service patch route connect :select: mode
 > TLDR a smaller module for learning some skill or trick inside a computer.

+>TLDR A micro framework for building homes in a community network sharing service

 ## Written by: Cody-p2p

 <br>